ntej/RSVP/README.md

 <h3>Note</h3>

 <p>Currently Swagger API docs uses prod server.
 So data manipulated in swagger UI reflects in realtime.
-This project is done purly for learning purposes and reference, it is not following industry standard practices.</p>
+This project is done purly for learning purposes and reference.</p>